 Mine Bouille is sometimes served with “chatini pomme d’amour” (chopped tomatoes, cilantro/coriander, onions, chilies and seasonings) or “oeuf roti” (hard-boiled egg glazed with a mixture of sweet soy sauce and spices).

 It’s a very popular Mauritian dish and can be found mainly in Chinatown.
 But, in my opinion, one of the best places to eat Mine Bouille in Mauritius is at a small street food stall located right across the Veranda Hotel on Tamarin Beach.
-As soon as you see the vendors with blue t-shirts and the long line of hungry locals, you’ll know that you’re in the right place!

 Briani or Biryani

-Chicken or beef is marinated with yogurt and spices and then added to a cooking pot on which alternate layers of long-grain rice, potatoes, deep-fried onions and spices are added.
+Chicken or beef is marinated with yogurt and spices and then added to a cooking pot to which alternate layers of long-grain rice, potatoes, deep-fried onions and spices are added.
 The pot is then sealed with dough to lock in all the flavors.

 Briani is usually served with a sprinkle of fresh coriander/cilantro and chatini pomme d’amour.
 Vegetarian options are available as well.